-After determination of eligibility and training, participants open a bank account at a financial institution of their choice.
-Money saved is matched, dollar for dollar up to $1,000 per year toward the purchase of specific assets essential to independence, including educational costs, housing, and transportation.
-More than 500 youth have saved and received matching funds in excess of 1.3 million dollars since the program was launched.
+After determination of eligibility and training, youth open a bank account at a financial institution of their choice.
+Money saved by enrolled youth is matched, dollar for dollar up to $1,000 per year, toward the purchase of specific assets.

 Hundreds of Maine youth who are currently or formerly in foster care have benefited from Opportunity Passport™ which is funded by the Annie E. Casey Foundation, the Maine Department of Health & Human Services, and private funders.

 Eligible youth must be referred to upcoming Opportunity Passport training.
 Complete this form to refer a youth to the JMG Opportunity Passport Financial Literacy Training.

 - Be at least 14 but younger than 26 years old

 - Be currently in foster care, or you were in foster care for at least one day since turning 14

 - Have access to the internet as training is currently 100% virtual

 Here is the schedule for upcoming training sessions.
 You must attend sessions 1 and 2 of the Opportunity Passport training within 30 days of each other.